Ftywan/DASANI/report.md

 NCBI provides us a dataset of human DNA, Chromesome 1, which we used the first 1110 lines of this dataset as one of the testing file.
 4. HMM Chapter from Standford: https://web.stanford.edu/~jurafsky/slp3/A.pdf
 We used this chapter of HMM as a tutorial for learning HMM and implmenting Viterbi algorithm.

-For 5 points of extra credit, include a section with a heading "Partners' Reflections" with two subsections, one for each partner.
-Each subsection should give the partner's name, main role(s) in the project, a description of the challenges and benefits of the partnership from that partner's perspective.